jaypowar00/project-TSI/README.md

 ___

-# Steps for executing Project T.S.I. :
+# Steps for executing Project T.S.I.:

 1. Very initial step is to run the command `make all` which compiles both the codes and creates their corresponding executables.
 2. The very next step, Teacher should open up 2 terminals; One for **hosting** the Server, Another for **joining** that server as a Teacher.